umddb/CMSC724/Assignment1/README.md

 ```
 There are many interesting and useful functions on the "date" datatype.
 See [link](http://www.postgresql.org/docs/current/interactive/functions-datetime.html).

-- Write a query to add a new column called `country_id` to the IndividualMedals table (created during the assignment).
+- Write a query to add a new column called `country_id` to the IndividualMedals table (created during the assignment, Question 2).
 ```
 alter table IndividualMedals add country_id char(3);
 ```